 If you determine that a video platform hearing is needed, proceed carefully.
 The manager or Board should host the meeting and control the process.
 You need to clearly set out how the meeting will be run, who will control the presentation of information, and how long the hearing will last.
 If owners wish to share photos or other documentation, ask them to do so in advance if possible; if not, make sure there is a way for them to share this information with the Board during the meeting.

-The attorneys at Black Slaughter & Black are available to assist, by phone and video, with any issues that come up related to your community association hearing.
+The attorneys at Law Firm Carolinas are available to assist, by phone and video, with any issues that come up related to your community association hearing.
 Please contact any one of our attorneys in our Charlotte, Greensboro, Triangle or Coastal offices.